bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - printf '0.000000 0.000000 0.000000\n0\nUTC\n' > $GLOBAL/etc/adjtime

 If your hardware clock is using UTC, ensure the second line (which should also be the last) of the file at `$GLOBAL/etc/adjtime` is "UTC".
+This is common on machines which only run Linux-based operating systems.
 Otherwise, if your hardware clock is in local time, set it to "LOCAL".
+This is common on machines which dual-boot with Microsoft Windows.

 Next you'll need to configure your timezone information.
 Ideally your Olson timezone file would be ~{global~} or ~{implicit~}.
 Sadly, however, this does not work as of Bedrock Linux 1.0beta2 Nyla.
-Instead, you should place your timezone file into `/bedrock/etc/localtime` and other Bedrock Linux configuration should ensure that file is utilized.
+Instead, Bedrock Linux will attempt to direct everything to utilize the timezone file at `/bedrock/etc/localtime`.
+This file needs to be updated manually.
+Thus, copy your desired timezone file to `/bedrock/etc/localtime`:

 - {class="rcmd"}
 - cp -p /usr/share/zoneinfo/~(timezone-file~) /bedrock/etc/localtime